plone/training/docs/mastering-plone/volto_overrides.md

 ```

 As we are in the HTML part of our React component, we surround the JavaScript code with curly braces.
-Inside Javascript we embrace html in rounded braces.
+Inside JavaScript we embrace HTML in rounded braces.

 ## Summary